agrawal-d/cph/docs/user-guide.md

 ## Default Language Templates

 -   The path of the template that will be loaded when a new file of the default language is created by Competitive Companion.
-- For Java users, the template shall be in the format where the class name is `CLASS_NAME` (matching the file name) so that `CLASS_NAME` in the code gets auto-replaced.

 ### Available template variables

-Place these strings in your template file; they will be replaced when a new file is created.
+Place these strings in your template file; they will be replaced (if present) when a new file is created.

 | Placeholder                | Description                                                                      |
 | -------------------------- | -------------------------------------------------------------------------------- |